Senior Recruitment Consultant - Wilmslow, UK

 - Preferable Legal recruitment experience.

-- Consistent track record of delivering results with ales targets & KPI's.
+- Consistent track record of delivering results with sales targets & KPI's.

 Benefits: